 - Quantity and nature of the goods supplied or scope and nature of other services provided

 - Amount due

-- Note: “The recipient is liable for VAT”
+- Note: “The recipient is liable for VAT.”

 Important: No VAT may be shown on the invoice.
 However, there must be a reference to the RCP.
 According to § 14a para.
 1 UStG, this also applies if the service is provided to a recipient resident in the rest of the EU.
-The wording can be, for example, read: “The recipient is responsible for taxation of the service/goods “.
-As a rule, an invoice for a service to a recipient in a third country is not subject to the German regulations for a proper invoice.
+For example, the wording can read: “The recipient is responsible for taxation of the service/goods “.
+As a rule, an invoice for a service to a recipient in a third country is not subject to German regulations for a proper invoice.

-Check VAT identification number
+Check the VAT identification number.

 The validity can be checked via the Federal Central Tax Office website.
-It is also possible to integrate the query into the company’s software system via an interface.
+Integrating the query into the company’s software system via an interface is also possible.
 The VAT identification numbers can then be queried automatically.
 This procedure can significantly reduce manual effort, especially for e-commerce companies.

-Reverse charge procedure in the advance VAT return
+Reverse-charge procedure in the advance VAT return

 Example: advance VAT return for 2022

-Advantages and risks of the reverse charge procedure
+Advantages and risks of the reverse-charge procedure